 What is the course about?

-This qualification is designed to enable you to communicate with Deaf people in BSL at level 3 on a range of topics that include everyday language used in the:
+This qualification is designed to enable you to communicate with Deaf people in BSL at level 3.
+We will look at a range of topics that include:

 - fluency in the use of BSL at level 3 in a variety of situations, topics and registers in productive and receptive skills

-- advanced knowledge of the structure of BSL
+- advanced knowledge of the structure and function of BSL

-- appreciation of the Deaf Community and its culture and relevant issues
+- an understanding of the Deaf Community and its culture and relevant issues.

 What will we cover?